When most people think of the Rottweiler dog breed, they picture a sturdy, tall, muscular dog with floppy ears and a two-tone coat.

-When you dig through the differences in terminology and work through the differences of opinion, what you are left with is that the Rottweiler is a single breed of dog.
+When you dig through the differences in terminology and work through the differences of opinion, you are left with the fact that the Rottweiler is a single breed of dog.

-There can be slight appearance differences in Rottweilers that are born in German or America or Serbia or elsewhere in Russia or Europe.
+There can be slight appearance differences in Rottweilers born in Germany, America, Serbia, or elsewhere in Russia or Europe.

-But these reflect the different preferences of breeders in those parts of the world and are generally not sufficient to merit calling the dog a different type of dog.
+But these reflect the different preferences of breeders in those parts of the world and are generally insufficient to merit calling the dog a different type of dog.

 A good example of this is tail docking, which is the surgical removal of the tail – this has nothing to do with the dog’s genetics.

-Since some breeders will attempt to charge more for Rottweilers based on where the dogs (or the parent dogs) were born or what the dogs look like, it is important to do your own research and discover whether the price you are being charged is fair.
+Since some breeders will attempt to charge more for Rottweilers based on where the dogs (or the parent dogs) were born or what the dogs look like, it is important to do your research and discover the price charged is fair.

 If a Rottweiler dog has numerous awards of merit for appearance or working dog competitions, this might justify charging a higher price.
 This is especially the case if you aspire to breed Rottweilers in the future.

-But otherwise, the most important thing to look for in a Rottweiler who is going to be your companion canine or service dog is a healthy dog.
+But otherwise, the most important thing to look for in a Rottweiler who will be your companion canine or service dog is a healthy dog.